 - To examine how the significant life events of African Americans are indicative of the multiple impacts of trauma

 - To examine how the significant events of African Americans are indicative of structural and systemic racism, sexism and community violence

-This event has been cancelled.
+This event has been cancelled due to precautions related to COVID-19.
 Please check back for additional information.

 DFW ABPsi seeks to address psychological, sociological, economic, and political issues that affect the Black community.
 In doing so, we work with local organizations in meeting the mental health wellness needs of Black communities through volunteer efforts and education.